githubvnext/gitHook/README.md

 - Use Web API to get webhook Calls from GitHub installation
 - Web API queues the payload in Azure Storage Queues
 - Azure Functions (Queue Trigger) processes the GitHub WebHook payloads
-- Use GitHub Powerful API to Protect Master / main branches
+- Use GitHub REST API to Protect Master / main branches

 ---